Skip to content

 4. Balanced binary tree

-As shown in Figure 7-7, in a balanced binary tree, the absolute difference in height between the left and right subtrees of any node does not exceed 1.
+As shown in Figure 7-7, in a balanced binary tree, the absolute difference between the height of the left and right subtrees of any node does not exceed 1.

 Balanced binary tree